Best Hiking in San Antonio

 Garner State Park is such a gem!
 It’s located approximately 90 miles west of downtown San Antonio, and it’s well worth the drive.
 Situated in the Texas Hill Country, this popular park is nestled along the scenic Frio River.

-The park features a total of 10 major hiking trails that gives enough opportunities for outdoor enthusiasts to explore its natural wonders.
+The park features a total of 10 major hiking trails on which outdoor enthusiasts can explore its natural wonders.
 From leisurely walks to more challenging treks, there is something for everyone.

 The lengths of the trails within Garner State Park vary, ranging from shorter loops of half a mile to longer routes spanning up to 3 miles.
 Hikers can choose the trails that best suit their preferences and desired level of difficulty.